Purinethol [DSC]; Purixan

 - Feeling tired or weak.

-- Talk with your doctor or pharmacist about how to take this drug with regard to food.
+- Talk with your child’s doctor or pharmacist about how to give this drug with regard to food.

-- Your doctor will tell you how to take this drug.
-Be sure you know how much to take, how often to take this drug, and how to store this drug.
-If your doctor does not tell you how to use this drug or if you are not sure how to use it, talk with your doctor.
+- The doctor will tell you how to give this drug to your child.
+Be sure you know how much to give, how often to give this drug, and how to store this drug.
+If the doctor does not tell you how to give this drug or if you are not sure how to give it, talk with the doctor.

 - You will need to take special care when handling this drug.
 Check with the doctor or pharmacist to see how to handle this drug.